wirelab/refinerycms-mailchimp/readme.md

 # Mailchimp engine for Refinery CMS

-This project was originally sponsored by Mailchimp!
+This project was originally sponsored by Mailchimp and is now maintained and funded by [Wirelab Creative](http://www.wirelab.nl)!
 Many thanks to them for supporting open source development.

 ## How to use this engine with a Refinery CMS project